 - Preheat oven to 375 degrees.

-- Prepare the topping for the casserole, by mixing 2 tbs of Country Crock into the Panko crumbs.
+- Prepare the topping for the casserole, by mixing half of the butter/spread into the Panko crumbs.

-- While the broccoli is steaming, melt the Country Crock spread in saucepan over med-high heat.
+- While the broccoli is steaming, melt the remaining butter in saucepan over med-high heat.
 Once melted add garlic & stir.

 - After the garlic is cooked through and soft (only takes about a minute), add milk, flour and base.
 Whisk well, and continue to whisk frequently.
 Cooking until the sauce readily coats the back of a spoon (see image).